 When I was in college, I rarely watched TV, which meant I rarely saw the news.
 When I did watch the news, I would become frustrated and annoyed within half an hour.
-I realized it was because of what was being reported on the news: the daily update of what was going on with our current “president,” another terrorist attack in Europe, another injustice done to a minority while others had the privilege to walk away from their crimes.
+I realized it was because of what was being reported on the news: the daily update of what was going on with politics, another terrorist attack in Europe, another injustice done to a minority while others had the privilege to walk away from their crimes.

 The news hardly takes the time to report happy events.
 It’s all the drama and negativity that the news focuses on so they can draw in their audience.
 Staying updated with current events is necessary, but keeping it to a minimum may help with avoiding negativity.

 4. SURROUND YOURSELF WITH POSITIVE AND SUPPORTIVE PEOPLE.

 One of the reasons why I was feeling down for a few months in my graduation post was because I was constantly being fed negativity.
 People’s comments brought me down and even though the majority of the things they said weren’t true, I started believing them.
 In short, I was surrounded by the wrong people.

 You’ll know if you’re surrounded by the right people.
 If you feel like you’ll be able to achieve your goals around these people, then don’t let them go.
 The right people will motivate you and cheer you on.

 Take the time to think about the people in your life.
 If they aren’t doing you any good, you may need to let them go.
 It might suck at first, but just remember that letting them go will help make room for the people that do deserve to be in your life.